fcrozatier/type-strip/README.md

 ## Benchmark

-`Type-Strip` is very fast: for short files of about 1000 lines of code it's 20% faster than esbuild.
+`Type-Strip` is super-fast: for short files of about 1000 lines of code it's 20% faster than esbuild.

 ![The relative performance of Type-Strip on files of 998 lines](/assets/benchmark-relative.png)